 You can record animation directly to an Animation track.
 When you record directly to an empty Animation track, you create an Infinite** clip**.

-An Infinite clip is defined as a clip that contains basic key animation recorded through the TimelineGeneric term within Unity that refers to all features, windows, editors, and components related to creating, modifying, or reusing cut-scenes, cinematics, and game-play sequences.
+An Infinite clip is a clip that contains basic key animation recorded through the TimelineGeneric term within Unity that refers to all features, windows, editors, and components related to creating, modifying, or reusing cut-scenes, cinematics, and game-play sequences.
 More info

-See in Glossary Editor window.
+See in Glossary window.
 An Infinite clip cannot be positioned, trimmed, or split because it does not have a defined size: it spans the entirety of an Animation track.

 Before creating an Infinite clip, you must add an empty Animation track for the GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary that you want to animate.

 In the Track listThe area in the Timeline Editor window where you add, group, and modify tracks.
 More info